Updated June 12, 2023

 - Information management

 This PM software would stay in effect for as long as the project thrives.
-On completion of the project, the PM software would latch onto the next project in line.
-With increasing levels of sophistication, nowadays, PM software have been tuned to be able to accommodate more than project simultaneously and can be accessed through different modes and types of access.
+On completion of the project, the PM software would latch onto the next project.
+With increasing levels of sophistication, PM software has been tuned to accommodate multiple projects simultaneously and can be accessed through different modes and types of access.
 These include (as mentioned by the Wikipedia page):

 - Desktop software

 - Home-based software

 Apart from these, the features that you need to be looking at when purchasing PM software is to check out are mentioned as follows:

 - Complete collaboration solutions for clients and staff